IamHuaruHafiz/Random-Picker/README.md

 # Contacts
-A simple app to display Name and Number of people.
+A simple app to randomly picker a name from an array of names.